datoviz/datoviz/README.md

 * Remote desktop integration

 ## Credits and related projects

-Datoviz is developed primarily by [Cyrille Rossant](https://cyrille.rossant.net/) at the [International Brain Laboratory](https://www.internationalbrainlab.com/).
-The logo was graciously created by [Chiara Zini](https://www.linkedin.com/in/czini/).

 Datoviz borrows heavily ideas and code from other projects.

 ### VisPy

 [**VisPy**](https://vispy.org/) is a Python scientific visualization library created in 2013 by Luke Campagnola (developer of [**pyqtgraph**](http://www.pyqtgraph.org/)), Almar Klein (developer of [**visvis**](https://github.com/almarklein/visvis)), Nicolas Rougier (developer of [**glumpy**](https://glumpy.github.io/)), and myself (Cyrille Rossant, developer of **galry**).
-We joined forces to create a single library unifying all of our approaches, which proved to be challenging.
+We joined forces to create a single library unifying all of our approaches.
+There is today a community of users and projects based on VisPy ([napari](https://napari.org/)).
+David Hoese and some of the original VisPy developers are currently maintaining the library.
+The current version of VisPy suffers from the limitations of OpenGL, a 30-year-old technology.

-There is today a community of users and projects based on VisPy ([napari](https://napari.org/)), and the library is currently being maintained by David Hoese, Eric Larson, and others.
-VisPy recently received [funding from the **Chan Zuckerberg Initiative**](https://chanzuckerberg.com/eoss/proposals/rebuilding-the-community-behind-vispys-fast-interactive-visualizations/) to improve the documentation and knowledge base.
+In 2020, VisPy received a 1-year [funding from the **Chan Zuckerberg Initiative (CZI)**](https://chanzuckerberg.com/eoss/proposals/rebuilding-the-community-behind-vispys-fast-interactive-visualizations/) to improve the documentation and knowledge base.

-VisPy is written entirely in Python and it is based on OpenGL, a 30-year-old technology.
-Vulkan was first released in 2016 by the Khronos consortium and it can be seen, to some extent, as a successor to OpenGL.
-However, Vulkan is a lower-level library and it is harder to use.
-This is the price to pay to reach better GPU performance.

-Datoviz is slightly lower-level than VisPy, matplotlib, and similar plotting libraries.
-Rather than directly targetting scientist end-users, Datoviz is expected to be wrapped by third-party higher-level libraries.
-In particular, Datoviz could eventually become a low-level backend for VisPy.

-Whereas VisPy is pure Python and is based on OpenGL, Datoviz is written in **C**, and it uses **Vulkan**:

-* The main advantages of C compared to Python are: ability to bind to any other language beyond Python; performance; possibility to use the Vulkan C API directly rather than via a wrapper.
-* The main advantages of Vulkan compared to OpenGL are: modern API, more adapted to today's hardware; performance.
-However, it is more complex and less user-friendly.
-Datoviz abstracts a lot of that complexity away.
+In 2021, VisPy received another [CZI grant](https://chanzuckerberg.com/eoss/proposals/vispy-2-0-next-generation-interactive-scientific-visualization-in-python/) for building VisPy 2.0, a completely redesigned library leveraging newer GPU technology such as Vulkan and WebGPU.
+The current strategy is to rebuild VisPy on top of Datoviz, pygfx (a WebGPU-based library developed by Almar Klein), and other backends.

 ### Glumpy